Wadpam/lets-the-right-one-in/README.md

 ## Usage

 Follow the steps below to use this library.
-There's also an example app in the `/sample` folder.
+There's also a very basic example app in the `/sample` folder (please note that this sample doesn't make use of the com.squareup.okhttp.Authenticator and retrofit.RequestInterceptor classes that AuthAdapter can provide).

 ### Step 1